eventbrite/javascript/react/testing.md

     // assert that the stubbed function was called with the
     // expected value
-    expect(stubbedOnChange).to.have.been.calledWith(inputValue);
+    expect(onChange).toHaveBeenCalledWith(inputValue);
 });
 ```

-The test case above relies on [Sinon.JS](http://sinonjs.org) for creating the stub.
-The stub is passed as the `TextInput` component's `onChange` prop so that we can make assertions on it at the end.
+The test case above uses [`jest.fn()`](http://facebook.github.io/jest/docs/mock-function-api.html) to create a mock function.
+The mock is passed as the `TextInput` component's `onChange` prop so that we can make assertions on it at the end.
 After [finding a reference](#finding-nodes) to the input field, we simulate a fake `onChange` DOM event on the input field (using Enzyme's [`.simulate`](https://github.com/airbnb/enzyme/blob/master/docs/api/ReactWrapper/simulate.md) helper).
 Because the `TextInput` implementation expects to read `e.target.value` from an actual DOM event when it's running the browser, we have to mock that event with an object of the same structure.
 We don't need a full mock DOM event; we only need to mock what the code is actually calling.

-Simulating the fake event on the input field will ultimately call our `stubbedOnChange` with its current value.
-Therefore, our assertion is that `stubbedOnChange` was not only called, but also called with the expected input value.
-This assertion leverages the `.calledWith` assertion helper from [`sinon-chai`](https://github.com/domenic/sinon-chai).
+Simulating the fake event on the input field will ultimately call our `onChange` with its current value.
+Therefore, our assertion is that `onChange` was not only called, but also called with the expected input value.
+This assertion leverages the `.toHaveBeenCalledWith` assertion helper from `jest-enzyme`.

 **[⬆ back to top](#table-of-contents)**